freeCodeCamp/freeCodeCamp/guide/english/git/git-reset/index.md

 ### Points to Note

-Be very careful when using `--hard` option with reset since it resets your commit, staging area and your working directory.
+Be very careful when using the `--hard` option with `git reset` since it resets your commit, staging area and your working directory.
 If this option is not used properly then one can end up losing the code that is written.

 ### More Information:
 - [Git reset documentation](https://git-scm.com/docs/git-reset)